Peruvian Chicken

 Pat the Meat Dry with Paper Towel

-Before I do anything else with the meat, I always remove excess moisture.
-Particularly with chicken that comes out of a plastic shrink bag, there can be quite a lot of excess liquid.
+Before I do anything else with the meat, I always remove excess moisture using paper towels.
+Particularly with poultry that comes out of a plastic shrink bag, there can be quite a lot of excess liquid.

-One ingredient that’s important to get is Aji Amarillo Paste.
+One ingredient that’s important for the Peruvian chicken marinade is Aji Amarillo Paste.
 This is a hot pepper that’s grown in Peru, and it has a really unique, delicious flavor that’s important for the marinade.

-To me, it tastes like a cross between habanero and hatch chile with a hint of fruitiness.
+To me, it has a wonderful flavor that tastes like a cross between habanero and hatch chile with a hint of fruitiness.

 It’s blended up into a paste that has a bright orange color: